How to Help Elderly Parents From a Distance: 7 Tips

 Advance Healthcare Directives

-If your parents worked with an attorney to create their Advance Healthcare Directives, the attorney may have a copy on file.
+If your parents worked with an attorney to create their advance directives, the attorney may have a copy on file.
 Contact the attorney's office to request a copy of the document.

 Your parents may have also provided a copy of their Advance Healthcare Directives to their primary healthcare providers.
 You can contact their doctors or healthcare facilities to check if they have a copy on file that you can obtain.